McLeodMoores/xl4j/docs/debugging.md

 The ![argument converters](https://github.com/McLeodMoores/xl4j/blob/master/xll-core/src/main/java/com/mcleodmoores/xl4j/v1/typeconvert/converters/) available in the `xll-core` project can handle most of the expected types to and from Excel types (e.g. `XLNumber`, `XLString`, etc.).
 However, especially for functions with many arguments, it can be easy to get the arguments in the wrong order or provide the wrong type.

-In an extremely artifical example, we supply a string where an integer (`XLString` -> `int`) is expected:
+In an extremely artifical example, we supply a string where an integer (`XLString` -> `int` instead of `XLNumber` -> `int`) is expected:

 ![Wrong argument type 1](https://github.com/McLeodMoores/xl4j/blob/master/docs/images/wrong-argument-type-1.png)

-In the majority of cases, an exception will be thrown in the type converter that was implied for the function:
+In the majority of cases, an exception will be thrown in the type converter that was registered for the function:

 ![Wrong argument type 2](https://github.com/McLeodMoores/xl4j/blob/master/docs/images/wrong-argument-type-2.png)